 • use in exercise of a right given under the TM Act;*

 • use where a court is of the opinion that the person using the trade mark would obtain registration of the mark if they were to apply for it;

 • use that does not infringe the trade mark registration because of a condition or limitation applicable to the registered trade mark.

-Note that the expression “use in exercise of a right given under the TM Act” mentioned above means that obtaining registration for a trade mark ensures that use in relation to the goods or services covered by the registration does not infringe another registered mark.
+The expression “use in exercise of a right given under the TM Act” means that obtaining registration of a trade mark ensures that use in relation to the goods or services covered by the registration does not infringe another registered trade mark.

 Other defences are also specified in the TM Act.
-Prior use, that is, use of the mark in Australia by the alleged infringer prior to both the priority date of the registration and the earliest actual use of the mark by the owner of the registered mark, is a defence under section 124.
+Prior use – that is, use of the mark in Australia by the alleged infringer before the date of the trade mark’s registration and its earliest use by the owner – is a defence under section 124.
 Use of a mark in relation to goods or services where the mark has been applied to the goods, or applied in relation to the goods or services with the consent of the registered owner of the mark, does not infringe under section 123.

-This last section provides a defence in cases of “parallel importation”, which is discussed in “Using trade marks overseas”.
+This last section provides a defence in cases of “parallel importation” (see “Using trade marks overseas”).